-The MBoC Annual Special Issue on Quantitative Cell Biology includes previous issues published in 2014, 2015, 2016, 2017, 2019, 2020 and 2021, and will provide an opportunity for researchers whose work crosses disciplines to reach a wide audience.
+The MBoC Annual Special Issue on Quantitative Cell Biology includes previous issues published in 2014, 2015, 2016, 2017, 2019, 2020 and 2021, and 2022, and will provide an opportunity for researchers whose work crosses disciplines to reach a wide audience.
 Jennifer Lippincott-Schwartz, Diane Lidke, and Alex Mogilner serve as issue editors.

 MBoC invites submission of research articles and brief reports, including methods papers, in the following areas:

 - Quantitative imaging